-Cloud node type Internet access by default?
+habe 7.0.
+Cloud compute hode access to internet Cloud node type Internet access by default?
 Details CX-AWS Yes Cloud compute nodes are routed via an sNAT gateway cloud director node.
-They therefore do not normally require assignment of Elastic IPs.
+They therefore do not normally require assignment of Elastic IPs (section 7.8.1).
 If assigning an Elastic IP to a node is required, then such a cloud node should be created on the 'public' VPC subnet (by default cloud compute nodes are created on the 'private' VPC subnet).
-CX-Azure Yes Cloud compute nodes use the built-in NAT capabilities of Azure's gateway when accessing the internet.
+To allocate a public IP to a node, the cloud setting allocatepublicip is set to yes before creating the node.
+By default, cloud directors are configured to be allocated public IP addresses: Example [bright90->device[us-east-1-director]->cloudsettings]% get allocatepub] yes CX-Azure Yes Cloud compute nodes use the built-in NAT capabilities of Azure's gate- way when accessing the internet.
 CX-OS No Cloud compute nodes are routed via a cloud director sNAT gateway.
-However for this to work in a OpenStack environment, the port security plugin needs to be enabled for Neutron, followed by disabling the port security setting on the cloud director ports (section 7.4 of the OpenStack Deployment Manual ).
+However for this to work in a OpenStack environment, the port security plugin needs to be enabled for Neutron, followed by disabling the port security setting on the cloud director ports (section 6.4).
 By default, the port security plugin is disabled for Neutron, while the port security setting is in an enabled state.
 Disabling the security setting causes the security groups to be no longer applied in the cloud director.
-This means anyone with Layer-3 (IP) access to the cloud director could try to establish a connection to any of the cloud director's ports.
-Therefore, by default for CX-OS, the port security plugin is left disabled, and the port security setting left enabled.
+This means anyone with Layer-3 (IP) ac- cess to the cloud director could try to establish a connection to any of the cloud director's ports.
+Therefore, by default for CX-OS, the port se- curity plugin is left disabled, and the port security setting left enabled.
 COD-AWS Yes Cloud compute nodes use the head node as an sNAT gateway.
 If the head node is overloaded with network traffic, then an AWS NAT gateway can be added to the VPC, and configure that device to be the default gateway for a private subnet by modifying the routing table of that subnet.
 COD-Azure Yes Cloud compute nodes can access the internet via TCP/UDP using the Azure Load Balancer.
 ICMP packets are silently discarded.
 ICMP traffic can only be allowed by associating a public IP address to the compute node.
 Microsoft advises its users to use an alternative to ping for connectivity testing that works using TCP packets, and tries to connect to a specific port.
-COD-OS Yes Cloud compute nodes are routed via an sNAT gateway head node.
+24